 Although it is one of the smallest states in India, Goa offers an abundance of beautiful beaches.
 Stretching along the Arabian Sea on India’s west side just south of Mumbai, Goa offers a variety of beaches to suit any holiday style.
 Whether the priority is relaxation, partying or experiencing culture, Goa has beaches to satisfy all visitors.

-Only a mere ten minute walk from the busier Palolem beach, Patnem is the ideal location for relaxation in an idyllic setting.
-Patnem offers the best of both worlds: its isolated position between two cliffs generates a distinct feeling of calm but at the same time it isn’t far from attractions and lively nightlife areas in the more touristic Palolem.
-This is the perfect beach for a peaceful shoreline walk with its finger on the pulse of nearby adventures.
+Only a mere 10-minute walk from the busier Palolem beach, Patnem is the ideal location for relaxation in an idyllic setting.
+Patnem offers the best of both worlds: its isolated position between two cliffs generates a distinct feeling of calm, but at the same time it isn’t far from attractions and the lively nightlife in the more touristic Palolem.
+This is the perfect beach for a peaceful shoreline walk.

 Mandrem, Morjim and Ashwem

 Having gained a fashionable reputation, Mandrem, Morjim and Ashwem beaches attract visitors keen to sip on cocktails in chic bars and restaurants.
 If a drinking holiday isn’t on the visitors’ agenda, there are also a number of yoga retreats which offer the opportunity to detox and re-energize.
 More than just a fashionable place, these beaches are famous for their work in protecting the turtles which reside in the area, helping to preserve the wildlife which was present long before any tourists arrived.